Dhaarun-Abhimanyu/GitGud_1426_NexTech/README.md

 NexTexh hackathon files

 Run homepage.html
-Before that, run node app.js in IT_nonIT_support, and python app.py in Room_Booking directory
-(Note, the login page isnt fully functional, but to test that, you'll have to run app.py in login directory)
+Before that, run node app.js in IT_nonIT_support,server.js in library access, and python app.py in Room_Booking directory (Note, the login page isnt fully functional, but to test that, you'll have to run app.py in login directory)

 The support functionality: